Frequently Asked Questions About Sex Crime CHARGEs

-This is not only one of the most common sex crime FAQ, but also one of the most common defense people use when accused of any type of sex crime.
+This is one of the most common defenses people use when accused of any type of sex offense.
 While consent can be a defense in some sex crimes, like rape, in other cases, arguing that someone consented can actually harm your case.
 If the victim is not legally considered to be able to consent, as in cases involving a mentally disabled person, an unconscious or drunk person, a minor or even an animal, this can actually be considered a confession.
 This is why you should always contact a lawyer before attempting to defend yourself.

-I think someone else used my computer to use those images or my computer was infected with a virus that downloaded illegal pornography.
+I think someone else used my computer to view child porn or maybe my computer was infected with a virus that downloaded it.
 What should I do?

 Tell your attorney as soon as possible and give him a full list of everyone who uses your computer and your internet connection.
 Your lawyer may even hire a forensic computer specialist who can recover evidence to back up your story that someone else viewed or downloaded the illegal material.